Buffalo-Ontology-Group/phases-nlp/phases_articles_retrieval/README.md

 ## Usage

-Once the installation is complete, you can use the project by following the instructions in this README file.
-Below are the steps you can follow to run the application:
+Once the installation is complete, the project can be used by following the instructions.
+Below are the steps to run the application:

+1. Set up your `.env` file:

+    Create a `.env` file in the root of the project directory and add the environment variables for the directory path for saving abstracts.

-1. **Run the application**:
+2. **Run the application**:

     After installing the dependencies, you can run the script by executing the following command: